 A couple of months ago, I discovered a book edited by M.E.
 Gershwin and Amha Belay.
 This particular book written by scientists and doctors.
 They performed enormous research about Spirulina and published these results in the book Spirulina in Human Nutrition and Health.

-Finally, the resource, rich with experimental data, showed in the USA as valuable evidence for scientists, food industry researchers, doctors, and consumers.
-We can learn from this book what is the Spirulina.
+Finally, the resource, rich with experimental data, is shown in the evidence for scientists, food industry researchers, doctors, and consumers.
+We ca in the USA learn from this book what is the Spirulina.